Your new design will be uploaded in:

 A special well done to these children!

-I hope you have a lovely weekend – homework this weekend is Spellings and a sheet on converting fractions to percentages.
+I hope you have a lovely weekend – homework this weekend is Spellings and a Maths sheet, too.

 Yours,